 - Create a template network in the Meraki dashboard.
 See Meraki Templates Best Practices for more information.

-- Generate and retrieve a Meraki API key.
+- Generate and retrieve a Meraki API key using the procedure below.
 When you onboard a Meraki template, you must generate a Meraki API key.
 The key authenticates the dashboard and allows you to securely onboard a device.

-- Onboard a Meraki Template to CDO using the key.
+- Onboard a Meraki Template to CDO using the API key.

 Generate and Retrieve Meraki API Key